johibkhan2/react-redux-singlePageApp/README.md

 ## Installing and Running

-To start, make sure you're in the `guide-3-redux` folder in command-line.
+To start, make sure you're in the `react-redux-singlePageApp` folder in command-line.

 ```sh
 # Install Node Modules